“A stylish beachside retreat near Galle, with a secluded pool and gardens - perfect for honeymooners or a family of 4-6”

 Downstairs is the additional guest suite, with an ensuite bathroom, air conditioning and a private terrace.
 There's also a delightful open-plan living space, with a bar, daybeds for indoor lounging, groovy artwork, an iPod dock, and wide French windows leading to the covered dining veranda, which overlooks the pool and garden.
 The dining table can seat up to 8, but you might prefer to eat al fresco on the veranda or in the garden, where a table can be laid out for you with candles to light your dinner.

 - Internet access

 - Safe box

 - Washing machine

 The cook can prepare whatever meals you require, from breakfast (choose from English and Continental spreads or try the Sri Lankan option, with egg hoppers, sambol and curd) to a range of lunches and dinners.
-You choose from the menu and the staff do the shopping.
+He is open to new ideas and recipes, but we highly recommend his specialties - you will receive a list of sample dishes before arrival.
 Either way, it's very reasonable: you just pay the cost of transport and of the ingredients.

-Alternatively take a short walk along the beach to Wijaya Beach Café for simple snacks and drinks, or a similar distance along the road to Sun'n'Sea for classier fare with a view of Unawatuna Temple.
-You can also grab a tuk-tuk into Galle for more choice; The Beach Hut has a list of recommended restaurants.
+Alternatively take a short walk along the beach to Wijaya Beach Café for seafood, pizzas and drinks, or grab a tuk-tuk into Galle for more choice.
+Opt for an atmospheric dining experience in one of Galle Fort's amazing new restaurants; The Beach Hut has a list of recommendations.